-An attorney will help you decide how you would proceed to gain long-term custody.
+A lawyer will help you decide how you would proceed to gain long-term custody.

 They can subpoena witnesses, determine critical information that needs to be presented, and they can tell you what facts should be included in your testimony.
 They can also question the other party and request additional information from them that may help the judge make a decision.

-If it is determined that the child is no longer at risk for immediate danger, your attorney can offer mediation to help you and the other party make an agreement that is in the best interest of the child.
+If it is determined that the child is no longer at risk for immediate danger, your lawyer can offer mediation to help you and the other party make an agreement that is in the best interest of the child.

 If you decide not to obtain representation, you may not know how to get emergency custody extended or what is required on the day of the hearing.
 You might not have access to forms, witnesses, or an explanation of the laws that pertain to your case.